KhalidYT11/Cryptomining-Simulator/README.md

 * **Visualizations:** Add graphical elements to display balance, price trends, and mining progress.

 Enjoy experimenting with the simulated world of cryptocurrency mining!

+##NOTE

+this program and instructions written by ChatGPT not me